Frequently Asked Questions

-- Patients need a 15 minute consultation 1st for all new patients.
+- All new patients need a 15 minute consultation first.
 This to assess if a clean is needed, as whitening alone will not remove the stains

-- Patients also receive a whitening kit to take home and continue their own at home treatment.
+- Patients also receive a whitening kit to take home and continue their at-home treatment.

 - How often should I whiten my teeth?
-After in chair whitening don’t whiten until a few days as teeth are already white.
+After in-chair whitening, don’t whiten for a few days as teeth are already white.
 After a few days then whitening can be done again.

 Take Home Teeth Whitening

 - How long should I do my whitening for?
-People do vary – patients can take Up to 2 – 6 weeks to get the shades lighter.
-Once you are happy with the brightness you can stop and do every 2-3 before an event.
+People do vary – patients can take up to 2–6 weeks to get the shade they desire.
+Once you are happy with the brightness you can stop and resume every 2–3 weeks before an event.
 They will come up bright again!

 - How do I clean my retainers?
-Rinse them under cold water not hot/soak in vinegar
+Rinse them under cold water (not hot) or soak in vinegar.

-How do I get rid of sensitivity using Teeth Whitening gel?
+How do I get rid of sensitivity caused by using Teeth Whitening gel?

-We recommend Tooth Mousse to strengthen teeth & to reduce sensitivity.
-You can purchase Toothe Mousse from FirstBite.
+We recommend Tooth Mousse to strengthen teeth and to reduce sensitivity.
+You can purchase Tooth Mousse from FirstBite.

 How do I clean my mouthguard?

-Clean your toothbrush with a tooth brush and toothpaste.
+Clean your mouthguard with a tooth brush and toothpaste.
 Soaking in vinegar and water once in a while is a good idea as well.

 How do I clean my retainers?

-Rinse retainers under cold water not hot!
-Also half part white vinegar & water and let them soak for a couple of hours.
+Rinse retainers under cold water (not hot).
+You can also soak them in a solution of equal-parts white vinegar and water for a couple of hours.
 The vinegar eats the film away inside the retainers.

 How long do I need to wear retainers for?

-- After 6 months upper retainer is worn for the remaining 6 months only at night time with the lower.
+After 6 months full-time wear, the upper retainer is worn for another 6 months at night time only, with the lower retainer.